fusion5/x86-64-linux-cpu-trap-flag/README.md

 }
 ```

-The procedure `attach_trap_handler` is called by the main function defined in
+The procedure `attach_trap_handler` is called by the `main` function defined in
 assembly code (demo\_c\_main.asm) as follows:

 ```
+main:
-call attach_trap_handler ; Call the C function from assembly call start_trace         ; Set the TRAP flag (bit 0x0100) nop                      ; Some example code that we should see executing.
-NOP = 0x90 nop nop nop call stop_trace          ; Unset the TRAP flag (bit 0x0100)
+    call attach_trap_handler ; Call the C function from assembly call start_trace         ; Set the TRAP CPU flag (bit 0x0100) nop                      ; Some example code that we should see executing (nop = 0x90) nop
+    nop
+    nop
+    call stop_trace          ; Unset the TRAP flag (bit 0x0100)
 ```

-And indeed by looking again at the trace shown above,...
+And then by comparison against trace shown above:

 ```
 00000000: 9090 9090  ....